Presentation

 Here are the main results:

-Mathematical Formalization We have formalized our new approach by means of a new class of secure hash function with new security requirements.
+Thanks to external collaboration, we have now a formalization our new approach by means of a new class of secure hash function with new security requirements.

 The industrial application of HAI is called HbHAI (Hash-based Homomorphic Artificial Intelligence).